10. How to Pay for a War: Part 2#

 The above simulations show that when no penalty is imposed on different issuances across maturities, the government has an incentive to take large “long-short” positions in debt of different maturities.

-This penalty is enough to ensure that the government issues positive quantities of both one and two-period debt:
+This penalty is big enough to motivate the government to issue positive quantities of both one- and two-period debt:

 # Put small penalty on different issuance across maturities